Narias1999/rick-and-morty-web-components/README.md

-# Rick and morty with web components
+# Rick and Morty API with web components

 I'm testing the web components standard through the Rick and Morty API.
 I also made a webpack template in order to:
 - Use Typescript.